cgiuffr/SPDZ-2/README.md

  - CPU supporting AES-NI and PCLMUL
  - Python 2.x, ideally with `gmpy` package (for testing)
  - NTL library for the SPDZ-2 and Overdrive offline phases (optional; tested with NTL 9.10)
+ - valgrind (tested with 3.13.0)
  - If using macOS, Sierra or later

+On Ubuntu, the following should do:
+`sudo apt-get install build-essential python libsodium-dev libntl-dev valgrind`

 #### To compile SPDZ: